yazanabdulhafez/city-explorer/README.md

 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
+01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> 08-08-2021 8:00pm - Application now has a fully-functional to show the map 10-08-2021 8:00pm - Application now has a fully-functional to get data from local API

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->